 In this very special episode, Jarlo joins Ryan and Andy for the second time on the GMB Fitness Skills Show.
 Watch and/or listen as the “three musketeers” discuss some important ideas about where movements come from, and what has influenced them to teach the way they do.

-- (02:26) Our best exercises for shoulder injuries – 1) Causes of shoulder pain, 2) Solutions for shoulder pain
+- (02:26) Our best exercises for shoulder injuries – Causes & solutions of shoulder pain

 - (06:56) Evidence-based fitness – click here for another podcast where we discuss this topic in detail.